Trinbago pummel Jamaica as records tumble in CPL run-fest

 Meanwhile, Munro led the carnage from the other end depositing the ball in the stands eight times during his unbeaten 50-ball 96.

-In reply, Phillips and Tallawahs skipper Chris Gayle stitched a lively opening partnership but suffered a setback when Mohammad Hasnain rocked the chase with two quick strikes.
+In reply, Phillips and Tallawahs skipper Chris Gayle then stitched a lively opening partnership but suffered a setback when Mohammad Hasnain rocked the chase with two quick strikes.

 Jamaica never took off and although Ramaal Lewis struck a swiftly-paced 37 not out, his lusty blows came at a time when the asking rate had climbed to over 20 runs an over.